 Tier 1 capital less innovative tier 1 capital 12,646,000 Total tier 2, innovative tier 1 and tier 3 capital 0

 Deductions from tier 1 and tier 2 capital 10,234,000 Total capital resources, net of deductions 2,412,000

 The main features of the Firm’s capital resources for regulatory purposes are as follows:

 Our Firm is small with a simple operational infrastructure.
-Its market risk is limited to foreign exchange risk on its accounts receivable in foreign currency (currently not applicable), and credit risk from management and performance fees receivable.
-The Firm follows the standardised approach to market risk and the simplified standard approach to credit risk.
-The Firm is subject to the Fixed Overhead Requirement and is not required to calculate an operational risk capital charge though it considers this as part of its process to identify the level of risk based capital required.
+There is no foreign exchange risk (market risk) and its credit risk is limited to management and performance fees receivable.
+The Firm applies the simplified standard approach to credit risk.
+The Firm is subject to the Fixed Overhead Requirement and is not required to calculate an operational risk capital charge though it considers this as part of its process to identify the level of risk-based capital required.

 As discussed above, the Firm is a Collective Portfolio Management Investment Firm and a BIPRU Firm and as such its minimum capital requirements are the greatest of: